ericcong/FileDepot/README.md

 - `POST /locker`:
   1. Generates a UUID denoted as `$uuid`, then creates the folder `/$uuid/`.
 Use `$uuid` as the Locker's ID.
   2. Creates the DynamoDB record for the Locker.
   3. Create package keys according to `package` list.
 Generate presigned POST for these keys, valid for `expires_in_sec` seconds.
-If `type` is specified, then set the meta data accordingly.
   4. Constructs the Locker entity with the returning presigned uploading URLs and fields information, and stores it in the DynamoDB record of this Locker.
   5. Returns the JSON representation of the Locker entity.